 Column 9 shows the portion of the foreign currency reserve requirement which banks deposit in a special statutory reserve account with the CNB.
 The minimum percentage of the total reserve requirement banks are required to deposit in a special statutory reserve account with the CNB currently stands at 40%.

-Column 10 shows the weighted average remuneration rate on all forms of immobilized funds which include reserve requirements and daily averages and percentages, million kuna and %
+Column 10 shows the weighted average remuneration rate on all forms of immobilized funds which include reserve requirements and

 Table F4: Banks' Liquidity Indicators